danfitz/gatsby-dan-fitz-starter/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's hello-world starter
+  Dan Fitz's Client Starter
 </h1>

-Kick off your project with this hello-world boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Kick off your client project with this boilerplate containing my favourite tools:

+- Styled components and rebass for design system
+- Redux for global state management

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._